danielbodnar/awesome-stars/README.md

 ## json

+- [TimvanScherpenzeel/binpacker](https://github.com/TimvanScherpenzeel/binpacker) - CLI tool for packing multiple files into a single binary, as an alternative to spritesheets, in order to save network requests in the browser.
 - [keilerkonzept/dockerfile-json](https://github.com/keilerkonzept/dockerfile-json) - 🐳 parse & print a Dockerfile as JSON, or query (e.g. extract  base images) using JSONPath. #golang #cli - single binary, no dependencies. linux, osx, windows.
 - [mdn/browser-compat-data](https://github.com/mdn/browser-compat-data) - This repository contains compatibility data for Web technologies as displayed on MDN
 - [adrg/frontmatter](https://github.com/adrg/frontmatter) - Go library for detecting and decoding various content front matter formats